Non-standard mattresses

 She also considers information from the trial, current good practice, or other expert opinion to work out whether the mattress will achieve the desired option.

-• unlikely to meet Sam’s support needs or achieve the same outcomes
+• unlikely to meet Sam’s disability support needs or achieve the same outcomes

 • not as safe when Sam’s transfers from a power chair